 Spending time with ecotones has taught me that all environments, to some extent, exhibit ecotonal characteristics in the way they consist of a multitude of spatial, temporal, and agential relations.
 (My apartment too, as in the earlier example, is persistently affected by human and other-than-human ecosystems from across the yard.)
 Some of these relations are triggered by human-generated transformations, continually blurring the boundaries between what we've been taught to perceive as organic or inorganic, cultural or natural, native or invasive.

 In my work, I am intrigued by human and other-than-human signals and stories from these ecotonal fields, especially those that are challenging to perceive or have been relegated to the imperceptible past for various reasons.
 Similarly, I'm interested in soundscapes that have yet to emerge but whose faint signals, or pre-echoes, can already be detected and speculatively considered within present events.
 To achieve this, I employ a range of field recording techniques and technologies, some of which I construct myself.
-By engaging with hydrophones, binaural microphones, contact mics, geophones, electromagnetic detectors, very low-frequency antennas, and other devices, I expand and constrain my senses simultaneously, obtaining diverse perspectives from which to witness these fields of signals, without necessarily comprehending, deciphering, naming, or cataloging them.
+By engaging with hydrophones, binaural microphones, contact mics, geophones, electromagnetic detectors, very low-frequency antennas, and other devices, I expand and constrain my senses simultaneously, obtaining diverse perspectives from which to witness these fields of signals, without necessarily comprehending, deciphering, naming, or cataloguing them.

 I believe that every act of recording is, in essence, a form of field recording because it takes place within existing fields of relationships among subjects, histories, worldviews, technologies, and other forces.
-My microphones incorporate elements from distant fields, including a constellation of diverse minerals from unknown geographies and material imprints of various temporalities that have shaped these elements into technical devices, including geological and human labor processes.
+My microphones incorporate elements from distant fields, including a constellation of diverse minerals from unknown geographies and material imprints of various temporalities that have shaped these elements into technical devices, including geological and human labour processes.
 My situated act of field recording is partially enabled by these distant fields and as such can be perceived as an ecotonal practice in which diverse ecosystems coexist, sometimes by force.

 Recognizing the historical participation of recording devices in modernist pursuits and colonizing projects, my work aims to critically engage with the motivations and gestures that have historically informed the practice of field recording.
 Therefore, instead of seeking the unique, pristine, untouched, or exotic in the places I work with, I focus on the complex relationships they embody—relationships marked by disturbance and contamination.
 In this sense, I'm not interested in the clarity of the environment I work with, but rather its messiness.
 I seek to work with those messy relations by challenging the prescribed methods of using technology and acknowledging that these technologies always actively shape the experience of the places they are deployed to capture, regardless of our attempts to remove them from the field, from the picture, from the recording.